General property revaluation - video transcript

 [Video: Animation, COVID-19 banner covers 2020 calendar]

-Voiceover: This was scheduled to happen in 2020 but COVID-19 created uncertainty in the property market so the Valuer-General granted us a 12 month deferral to 2021.
+Voiceover: This was scheduled to happen in 2020 but COVID-19 created uncertainty in the property market so the Valuer-General granted us a deferral.

 [Video: Animation showing three different houses, increasing in size with dollar signs demonstrating the value is also increasing]